-The PanoCamAdder is a small addon for Blender.
+The PanoCamAdder is an addon for Blender.

 It is helpfull to create 3D models from equirectangular panoramas.

-- It adds a 360°-viewer camera setup.
+- 360°-viewer camera setup

-- It creates a World setup with a desaturated panorama for the background.
+- desaturated panorama world for the background

 You can add multiple PanoCams, Materials and Worlds to each file!